Couple sharing an intimate moment as they discuss managing painful sex in menopause

 How can a pelvic floor physical therapist help with painful sex?

-A pelvic floor physical therapist can provide effective treatments for the symptoms of menopause that contribute to painful sex.
-They may use techniques such as vaginal dilators, core and pelvic floor strengthening exercises, breathing exercises, safe movement, and lifestyle recommendations.
-These interventions can improve blood flow, increase muscle strength and tone, and decrease sexual dysfunction when it bothers you that you have trouble having or enjoying sex.
+A pelvic floor physical therapist can provide effective treatments for the symptoms of menopause that make it painful to have sex.
+They may use techniques like vaginal dilators, exercises to strengthen the core and pelvic floor, breathing exercises, safe movement, and healthy lifestyle tips.
+These interventions can help with blood flow and increase muscle strength and tone.
+They can also help with sexual problems if you have trouble having or enjoying sex.

 What can I expect from pelvic floor physical therapy for painful sex?

-In addition to the physical interventions, pelvic floor physical therapy can provide education on menopause and its effects on the body, information on alternative treatments, and support in building a network of healthcare professionals.
-The goal is to help you reclaim your sexual pleasure and improve your physical, emotional, and mental well-being.
+In addition to physical interventions, pelvic floor physical therapy can also teach you about menopause and how it affects your body.
+It can also give you information about other treatments and help you build a network of healthcare professionals.
+The goal is to help you enjoy sex again and feel better physically, emotionally, and mentally.

 Check out Origin to learn more.